Table of contents

 The need to pay for accommodation elsewhere while paying towards the mortgage of the marital home should be reflected when calculating the child maintenance or alimony liability.

 Should the spouse who has retained the use and enjoyment of a jointly-owned property start cohabiting with a new partner, it will be open to the ex-spouse to request an order from the court adjusting the original agreement due to a substantial change in circumstances.

-A Spanish court will make an award of maintenance or alimony from one to the benefit of the other only where an economic imbalance has been created as a result of the divorce and thus requires economic compensation in order to establish an equitable outcome.
+A Spanish court will make an award of financial compensation or spousal support from one spouse to the benefit of the other only where an economic imbalance has been created as a result of the divorce and thus requires economic compensation in order to establish an equitable outcome.

 According to the Spanish Supreme Court, alimony awards vary according to relevant factors including dedication past and future to the children, age of the spouses, duration of the marriage, education and likelihood to gain employment, assistance given to the other spouse in their professional activity and any other relevant factor.

 A distinction should be made between those purely ‘economic’ matters and those which have to do with child custody and maintenance or visitation rights which impact on public order and are consequently handled differently.

 Most regions recognize the ability of the couple to agree as to the economic impact of any future separation though some regions insist that the agreement be made in public and witnessed by a notary in order for them to have any effect.

 In the absence of an agreement the courts tend to impute a desire to remain economically independent and that there should be no continuing economic liability as between the couple, once separated.
 General principles of law apply such that one should not be unjustly enriched at the expense of another which may impact on the distribution of common assets.